As a job seeker, you may have questions about recruiters if you have never worked with one in the past.

 Recruiters have access to a wide variety of job openings with employers that are not advertised on job boards.

+Rather than having to write emails yourself or use an AI email writer.
 Technical recruiters can be pushy with hiring managers on your behalf to set up interviews quickly.

 Recruiters help you throughout the entire job-seeking process from start to finish acting as your advisor and advocate every step of the way.